 - Salesforce Quip: it is a next-generation productivity solution designed for teams with a mobile-first strategy, empowering everyone to collaborate more effectively, work smarter and supercharge their productivity, all without email.

-- Salesforce Platform: (formerly App Cloud) that is for building enterprise apps— powering Salesforce’s CRM apps, with thousands of partner-built apps and millions of custom apps built by customers.
+- Salesforce Platform: (formerly App Cloud) for building enterprise apps— powering Salesforce’s CRM apps, with thousands of partner-built apps and millions of custom apps built by customers.

 Salesforce operating structure